lewismwaki/wallpaperrr/README.md

 # Wallpaperrr

-A Flutter Application that queries unsplash.com for images, and automatically sets them as awallpaper according to users' settings
+A Flutter Application that queries unsplash.com for images, and automatically sets them as a wallpaper according to users' settings

 ## Download Now